TheBrightSparkDev/MakeWebWork/README.md

 ## Content

 - I used a collapsible navbar from Bootstrap the generic one.
-Edited it to fit my sites theme.
+Edited it to fit my site theme.
 - I was concerned about performance issues as I am using the scroll event a lot on the homepage so I looked up how to throttle events
-This is where I found some code on a javascript tutorial site that did exactly what I was looking to do.
+This is where I found some code on a JavaScript tutorial site that did exactly what I was looking to do.
 I used this multiple times throughout my code.

 # More coming soon!